 On top of these qualities, we require a complete application in ERAS, which includes:

 - Personal Statement

 A preliminary year is required for foreign medical graduates applying for CA1 year.
 Applications will be considered for U.S. Citizens, permanent residents, and individuals eligible for J1 status.

 Our department strives to promote a professional environment that encourages varied perspectives from residents with diverse life experiences, as diversity is one of our core values.
 We are committed to recruiting and supporting a diverse residency community.

 The Interview Day

-We interview a total of 150 candidates during each interview season, from October through January.
-The evening before each interview date, we offer a resident/candidate dinner to help candidates feel more comfortable and get to know some of our current residents.
+We interview a total of 150 candidates during each interview season, from November through January.

 NOTE: Beginning July 1, 2017, all candidates entering residency or fellowship programs at Upstate on or after July 1, 2017 will be subject to a pre-employment (post-offer) drug test.
 This includes any prior Upstate resident/fellow who has had a break in service and is returning to employment.
 For candidates entering residency or fellowship programs at Upstate, drug screening and final results must be available prior to the first day of their program as a prerequisite to employment.